Chimpanzee: Group structure

-Low-ranking males frequently switch sides in disputes between more dominant individuals.
-Low-ranking males benefit from an unstable hierarchy and often find increased sexual opportunities if a dispute or conflict occurs.
-In addition, conflicts between dominant males cause them to focus on each other rather than the lower-ranking males.
-Social hierarchies among adult females tend to be weaker.
+Low-ranking males may switch sides in disputes between more dominant individuals.
+A subordinate male can gain increased sexual opportunities as the competing dominants may allow him to mate if they both need his support.
+Social hierarchies among adult females tend to be less clearly defined.
 Nevertheless, the status of an adult female may be important for her offspring.
 Females in Taï have also been recorded to form alliances.
 While chimpanzee social structure is often referred to as patriarchal, it is not entirely unheard of for females to forge coalitions against males.
 There is also at least one recorded case of females securing a dominant position over males in their respective troop, albeit in a captive environment.
 Social grooming appears to be important in the formation and maintenance of coalitions.
-It is more common among adult males than either between adult females or between males and females.
+It occurs more often among adult males than either between adult females or between the sexes.
+Males further up the hierarchy receive more grooming.